hugojapan/ja/content-management/shortcodes.md

 {{</* youtube w7Ft2ymGmfc */>}}
 {{< /code >}}

 Furthermore, you can automatically start playback of the embedded video by setting the `autoplay` parameter to `true`.
-Remember that you can't mix named an unnamed parameters, so you'll need to assign the yet unnamed video id to the parameter `id`:
+Remember that you can't mix named and unnamed parameters, so you'll need to assign the yet unnamed video id to the parameter `id`:

 {{< code file="example-youtube-input-with-autoplay.md" >}}